CenterForSpatialResearch/conflict_urbanism_sp2021/_posts/2021-04-20-vosburgh-adam.md

 ![Infrastructure Diagram](/conflict_urbanism_sp2021/images/FoodScarcity/images/diagramPlaceholder2.png)

 Infrastructure networks facilitate the flow of goods and allow for their exchange over space.
-They are the foundation of the production, processing, storage, distribution, retailing, consumption, and waste management of food within a broader system.
 These systems simultaneously reveal forms of political rationality that shape their terms of access.
 While food infrastructures promise development and stability, their breakdowns reveal unsustainable notions of progress and economic growth.
 The tension between promise and failure makes infrastructure a productive site for analysis.

-This diagram illustrates how food becomes increasingly vulnerable the further it travels from its source.
-It illustrates the apparatuses of infrastructural dependency embedded within our food systems.
+This diagram illustrates the increasing vulnerability of food the further it travels from its source and the apparatuses of infrastructural dependency embedded within food systems.
 A select few corporations have monopolized these networks, so when one fails, the ripple effects are felt throughout the country.
-This is why most food has to travel at least 100 miles to be stocked right next to its source in Ulster County.
+This is the reason why most food has to travel at least 100 miles to be stocked right next to its source in Ulster County.

-In contrast, shorter food chains are being established, such as CSAs, farmers markets, and food banks.
-Our research looks further into these grassroots organizing efforts as infrastructural forms of resistance which are fundamental to Hudson Valley’s food supply chain.
+In contrast, short food chains are being established, such as community supported agriculture, farmers markets, and food banks.
+This following research looks further into these grassroots organizing efforts and their fundamental role in the Hudson Valley’s food supply chain.

-#### Apple Case Study
+## Apple Case Study

 ![Apple Case Study](/conflict_urbanism_sp2021/images/FoodScarcity/images/applesToapples1.png)

-For example, here is a case study that compares two apples purchased in Kingston, NY.
-One from Walmart and one from the local farmers market.
+For example, here is a case study that compares two apples purchased in Kingston, New York.
+One is from Walmart, and the other is from the local farmers market.
+The vast difference in mileage required to produce the same apple in Kingston demonstrates the excessive nature of corporate supply chains.

-#### Ulster County
+## Ulster County

 <div class="iframe-column"><iframe src="https://akv2118.github.io/ConflictUrbSp2021/Ulster-Map/index.html" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>

-#### Kingston
+## Kingston

 <div class="iframe-column"><iframe src="https://akv2118.github.io/ConflictUrbSp2021/Kingston-Map/index.html" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>